RajuProbStat/myFunc/README.txt

                       (iv)  Q1_Q2_Q3_size_power_a_3_b_3.R
                       (v)   Q1_Q2_Q3_size_power_a_3_b_4.R
                       (vi)  real_data_functions.R
+The functions inside the R script "Q1_Q2_Q3_robust_skewed_a_3_b_3.R" have been used to evaluate the size and power values of the test statistics Q_1, Q_2 and Q_3 for a=3, b=3 when the distributions of the random observations are skewed (Weibull, exponential, log-normal, chi-square, mixture-I, mixture-II).

+The functions inside the R script "Q1_Q2_Q3_robust_symmetric_a_3_b_3.R" have been used to evaluate the size and power values of the test statistics Q_1, Q_2 and Q_3 for a=3, b=3 when the distributions of the random observations are non-normal symmetric (t_5, Laplace, Cont.
+Normal, Uniform).

+The functions inside the R script "Q1_Q2_Q3_size_power_a_3_b_2.R" have been used to evaluate the size and power values of the test statistics Q_1, Q_2 and Q_3 for a=3, b=2 when the distributions of the random observations are normal.

+The functions inside the R script "Q1_Q2_Q3_size_power_a_3_b_2.R" have been used to evaluate the size and power values of the test statistics Q_1, Q_2 and Q_3 for a=3, b=3 when the distributions of the random observations are normal.

+The functions inside the R script "Q1_Q2_Q3_size_power_a_3_b_4.R" have been used to evaluate the size and power values of the test statistics Q_1, Q_2 and Q_3 for a=3, b=4 when the distributions of the random observations are normal.

+The functions inside the R script "real_data_functions.R" have been used to find the observed test statistics values and critical values for the test sttaistics Q_1,Q_2 and Q_3.

 The sub folder "intermediate_results" contains ".RData" files of the intermediate results of the simulation and the subfolder "code_intermediate_results" contains the R scripts